An easy lasagna that is made with fresh pasta sheets so no boiling is required. With an easy homemade meat sauce and ricotta cheese layer, too.

 This lasagna will also freeze well.

-A quick and easy skillet lasagna, using fresh lasagna noodles, ricotta cheese and a quick cooking meat sauce.
+A quick and easy fresh pasta lasagna using refrigerated, fresh lasagna noodles, ricotta cheese and a quick-cooking meat sauce.

 5 stars from 5 ratings